Build a forest gnome wizard in Dungeons and Dragons that relies on elemental magic from the School of Evocation and cunning. For example:

 Flaming Sphere generates a ball of fire that can be moved around the field.
-For up to 1 minute, a 5-foot diameter fireball appears on the battlefield.
+For a handful of turns, a 5-foot diameter fireball appears on the battlefield.
 Any creature that ends its turn within 5 feet of the orb must make a Dexterity saving throw.
 On a failed save, the creature takes 2d6 fire damage.
-With a bonus action, I can move the orb 30 feet and slam it into a foe head-on.
-Of course, the enemy would need to make a Dexterity save as usual, and the ball would come to a stop.
+Now, I can move the flaming orb around the field and target new opponents.

 Choose School of Evocation

 The School of Evocation is all about elemental magic.
 Basically, this means I’m a blasty boom-boom mage that focuses on effects like fire and ice, lighting and wind.
 I’m such a little guy, this much firepower brings me joy.

 My Sculpt Spells ability will allow me to create pockets of safety within the effects of my evocation spells.
 In other words, when I cast my Flaming Sphere, I can choose a number of creatures equal to 1+ the spell’s level.
 These chosen creature (allies and possibly pets) will automatically succeed on saving throws against the spell.
 Therefore, I can sling the big, burning ball into a cluster of enemies on a friend and spare the friend.

 This will be handy for my Thunderwave spell as well, effectively pushing enemies off a close ally.